 Why am I bearish on the euro right now?
 Euro zone politics, baby!

 Francois Hollande, the newly elected French President, built his campaign around the promise of fighting against austerity measures.
 He has also said that he wants to renegotiate some of the items that centered around budget discipline in the European Treaty that German Chancellor and former French President Sarkozy worked so hard on.

-Now that the gap has filled on EUR/JPY, I highly doubt we’ll see the pair rise any further.
-I feel that the markets are just being too cautious right now and would much rather park their funds in the safe havens.
+Now that the gap has been filled on EUR/JPY, I highly doubt we’ll see the pair rise any further.
+I feel that the markets are just being too cautious right now and would much rather park their funds in the safe-havens.

 That said, I think now’s as good a time as any to establish a short position.
 Here’s what I did: